Committees

 Chair: Erica Paris

-The Public Relations and Social Media Committee is responsible for promoting PBJC events and activities to the community.
-The committee will create posts for the PBJC social media pages, including Facebook, Instagram, and Pinterest.
+The Public Relations and Social Media Committee is responsible for the promotion and publicity of PBJC events and activities, both to members and the greater community, including through the use of social media.
 They will also help create press releases for local media as appropriate for various events.

 Religious School Committee